ardatan/graphql-mesh/website/docs/handlers/mysql.md

 ### How does `where` work?

-Every CRUD operation has `where` field in their input so you can see all the columns of a table. `where` works like below;
+Every CRUD operation has `where` field in their input, so you can see all the columns of a table. `where` works like below;
 ```graphql
 {
   getProduct(where: {